costajob/app-servers/README.md

 As expected Elixir performs very well: using small green processes to serve each requests will allow to scale horizontally on multi-core CPUs.
 I also suspect Cowboy does its part too, being one of the fastest Erlang app server.

 ### Node Cluster
-Node cluster library was used to let all of the cores serve the requests.
+I used Node cluster library to spwan one process per CPU (i hard-coded this for simplicity).

 ##### Bootstrap
 ```